 High school students interested in pursuing a college degree are encouraged to apply for the Sister Thea Bowman Foundation Scholarship.

-Please download the Scholarship Application, complete it, and mail it to the address on the application.
-Applications must be postmarked no later than April 1 of the current year to be considered.
-Instructions can also be found on the Application Page.
+To be considered, please complete the Online Scholarship Application, and email the remaining documents to the address on the application page.
+Applications must be submitted no later than March 26th of the current year to be considered.
+Further instructions can also be found on the Application Page.